ROCm/rocprofiler-sdk/source/docs/api-reference/buffered_services.md

                           rocprofiler_buffer_id_t*        buffer_id);
 ```

+Here are the parameters required to create a buffer:

-The `size` parameter is the size of the buffer in bytes and will be rounded up to the nearest
+- `size`: Size of the buffer in bytes, which is rounded up to the nearest
-memory page size (defined by `sysconf(_SC_PAGESIZE)`); the default memory page size on Linux
+memory page size (defined by `sysconf(_SC_PAGESIZE)`).
+The default memory page size on Linux
 is 4096 bytes (4 KB).

-The `watermark` parameter specifies the number of bytes at which
-the buffer should be "flushed", i.e. when the records in the buffer should invoke the
-`callback` parameter to deliver the records to the tool.
-For example, if a buffer has a size
-of 4096 bytes and the watermark is set to 48 bytes, six 8-byte records can be placed in the
+- `watermark`: Specifies the number of bytes at which the buffer should be flushed.
+To flush the buffer, the records in the buffer must invoke the `callback` parameter to deliver the records to the tool.
+For example, for a buffer of size 4096 bytes with the watermark set to 48 bytes, six 8-byte records can be placed in the
 buffer before `callback` is invoked.
 However, every 64-byte record that is placed in the
 buffer will trigger a flush.
 It is safe to set the `watermark` to any value between
 zero and the buffer size.

-The `policy` parameter specifies the behavior for when a record is larger than the
+- `policy`: Specifies the behavior when a record is larger than the
 amount of free space in the current buffer.
-For example, if a buffer has a size of
-4000 bytes with a watermark set to 4000 bytes and 3998 of the bytes in the buffer
-have been populated with records, the `policy` dictates how to handle an incoming record >
-2 bytes.
-The `ROCPROFILER_BUFFER_POLICY_DISCARD` policy dictates that all records greater
-than should 2 bytes should be dropped until the tool _explicitly_ flushes the buffer via
-a `rocprofiler_flush_buffer` function call whereas the `ROCPROFILER_BUFFER_POLICY_LOSSLESS`
-policy dictates that the current buffer should be swapped out for an empty buffer and placed
-in that new buffer and former (full) buffer should be _implicitly_ flushed.

-The `callback` parameter is the function that rocprofiler-sdk should invoke when flushing
+For example, for a buffer of size 4000 bytes with the watermark set to 4000 bytes and 3998 bytes populated with records, the `policy` dictates how to handle an incoming record greater than 2 bytes.
+If the environment variable `ROCPROFILER_BUFFER_POLICY_DISCARD` is enabled, all records greater than 2 bytes are dropped until the tool _explicitly_ flushes the buffer using `rocprofiler_flush_buffer` function call whereas, if the environment variable `ROCPROFILER_BUFFER_POLICY_LOSSLESS` is enabled, the current buffer is swapped out for an empty buffer and placed in the new buffer while the former (full) buffer is _implicitly_ flushed.

+- `callback`: Invoked to flush the buffer.

-the buffer; the value of the `callback_data` parameter will be passed as one of the arguments
-to the `callback` function.
+- `callback_data`: Value passed as one of the arguments to the `callback` function.

-The `buffer_id` parameter is an output parameter for the function call and will have a
+- `buffer_id`: Output parameter for the function call to contain a
 non-zero handle field after successful buffer creation.

-### Creating a Dedicated Thread for Buffer Callbacks
+### Creating a dedicated thread for buffer callbacks

-By default, all buffers will use the same (default) background thread created by rocprofiler-sdk to
+By default, all buffers use the same (default) background thread created by ROCprofiler-SDK to
 invoke their callback.
-However, rocprofiler-sdk provides an interface for tools to specify the
-creation of an additional background thread for one or more of their buffers.
+However, ROCprofiler-SDK provides an interface to allow the tools to create an additional background thread for one or more of their buffers.

-Callback threads for buffers are created via the `rocprofiler_create_callback_thread` function:
+To create callback threads for buffers, use `rocprofiler_create_callback_thread` function:

 ```cpp
 rocprofiler_status_t
 rocprofiler_create_callback_thread(rocprofiler_callback_thread_t* cb_thread_id);
 ```

-Buffers are assigned to that callback thread via the `rocprofiler_assign_callback_thread` function:
+To assign buffers to that callback thread, use `rocprofiler_assign_callback_thread` function:

 ```cpp
 rocprofiler_status_t